coq/coq/CONTRIBUTING.md

   the latest base branch (usually `master`).
 See the [GitHub documentation](https://help.github.com/articles/about-git-rebase/) for a brief introduction to using `git rebase`.
+  This label will be automatically added if you open or synchronize your PR and it is not up-to-date with the base branch.
+So please, do not forget to rebase your branch every time you update it.
 - [needs: fixing][fixing-label] indicates the PR needs a fix, as discussed in the comments.
 - [needs: benchmarking][benchmarking-label] and [needs: testing][testing-label]
   indicate the PR needs testing beyond what the test suite can handle.